geerlingguy/ansible-role-drupal-console/README.md

 The path where Drupal Console will be installed and available to your system.
 Should be in your user's `$PATH` so you can use Drupal Console by entering `drupal` instead of the full path.

+    drupal_console_keep_updated: true

+By default, this role will always update Drupal Console to the latest version whenever it's run.
+If you'd like to change this behavior, switch this variable to `false`.

 ## Dependencies

   - geerlingguy.php (Installs PHP).